 - Provides legal support and counsel to all departmental compliance and oversight functions - 7.
-Describe all program expansions, enhancements, mayoral initiatives, or anticipated reductions for FY18.
-Please provide a breakdown by program and provide a detailed description, including FY18 spending plans, the target population to be served, and the name and title of the PCSB employee responsible for the initiative.
+Describe all program expansions, enhancements, mayoral initiatives, or anticipated reductions for FY19.
+Please provide a breakdown by program and provide a detailed description, including FY19 spending plans, the target population to be served, and the name and title of the PCSB employee responsible for the initiative.
 For each program enhancement, please indicate if it is a new initiative, an expansion of existing services, or a restoration of prior services.

-Overall in FY18, DC PCSB is anticipating a net decrease from FY17 of \$970,124.
-While the public charter schools anticipate an increase in student enrollment and an increase in the UPSFF in FY18, DC PCSB is planning to only invoice public charter schools 0.9% of their budgeted revenue instead of the allowable 1.0% administrative fee for FY18 to allow schools to use their funds for direct impact instead of contributing to an oversight surplus.
-This is DC PCSB's primary source of revenue.
-Given the projected FY17 surplus, DC PCSB is comfortable projecting a deficit for FY18 as we will have the cash reserves to cover anticipated operating expenses.
-In addition, onetime state and local grants as well as other philanthropic grants are being reduced.
-DC PCSB does not anticipate any major reductions in services in FY18, and instead anticipates adding some expansions in programming.
+In FY19, DC PCSB is anticipating a net increase from FY18 of \$438,171, driven primarily by the public charter schools' anticipated increase in student enrollment and an increase in the UPSFF.
+DC PCSB is also planning to maintain its lowered administrative fee of 0.9% of the allowable 1.0%.
+DC PCSB does not anticipate any major reductions in services in FY19, and instead anticipates adding some expansions in programming.